Corporate behaviour including anti-corruption and anti-competitive behaviour

 Continued training of employees on new export control procedure implemented in 2019

-Progress and achievements 2022
+Progress and achievements in 2023

-Monitoring of whistle blowing procedure
+Monitoring of whistleblowing procedure

-Progress and achievements 2022
+Progress and achievements in 2023

-a Anti-competitive behaviour and violations of antitrust and monopoly regulations
+*Anti-competitive behaviour and violations of antitrust and monopoly regulations

 Outlook